-The transmitter section consists of two identical and independently controlled channels that provide all digital processing, mixed signal, and RF blocks necessary to implement a direct conversion system while sharing a common frequency synthesizer.
+The transmitter section consists of two differential output stages that can be multiplexed to the transmit channel.
+The transmit channel provides all digital processing, mixed signal, and RF blocks necessary to implement a direct conversion system.
 The digital data received from the BBP passes through a fully programmable 128-tap FIR filter with interpolation options.
 The FIR output is sent to a series of interpolation filters that provide additional filtering and data rate interpolation prior to reaching the DAC.
 Each 12-bit DAC has an adjustable sampling rate.
 Both the I and Q channels are fed to the RF block for upconversion.

 When converted to baseband analog signals, the I and Q signals are filtered to remove sampling artifacts and fed to the upconversion mixers.
 At this point, the I and Q signals are recombined and modulated on the carrier frequency for transmission to the output stage.
 The combined signal also passes through analog filters that provide additional band shaping, and then the signal is transmitted to the output amplifier.
-Each transmit channel provides a wide attenuation adjustment range with fine granularity to help designers optimize signal-to-noise ratio (SNR).
+The transmit channel provides a wide attenuation adjustment range with fine granularity to help designers optimize signal-to-noise ratio (SNR).

-Self-calibration circuitry is built into each transmit channel to provide automatic real-time adjustment.
-The transmitter block also provides a TX monitor block for each channel.
-This block monitors the transmitter output and routes it back through an unused receiver channel to the BBP for signal monitoring.
-The TX monitor blocks are available only in TDD mode operation while the receiver is idle.
+Self calibration circuitry is built into each transmit channel to provide automatic real-time adjustment.
+The transmitter block also provides a Tx monitor block.
+This block monitors the transmitter output and routes it back through the receiver channel to the BBP for signal monitoring.
+The Tx monitor block is available only in TDD mode operation while the receiver is idle.